Coronavirus Large Business Interruption Loan Scheme

 - lenders will pay a fee to benefit from the government guarantee on each CLBILS facility.
 Fees will vary according to the length of the underlying facilities;

 - borrowers will remain responsible for repaying the loan.
-[Unlike the CBILS scheme, lenders will not be able to access a Business Interruption Payment to cover interest or fees.]
+Unlike the CBILS scheme, borrowers1 will not be able to access a Business Interruption Payment to cover interest or fees.

-The CLBILS will support a wide range of businesses to access finance products, including short term loans, overdrafts, invoice finance and asset finance.
+The CLBILS will support a wide range of businesses to access finance products, including working capital loans, invoice finance and asset finance.
 The term of financing can be from three months to three years.

 Companies must meet the following requirements to access the CLBILS: